 The Alliance for Useful Evidence (A4UE) commissioned Educe to report on how local authorities and their partners are seeking to make more of a difference through better use of ‘real world’ data and evidence.
-(Download available here, blog here and related Municipal Journal article here.)
+(Download available here and blog here.)

 This scene-setting report considers, amongst other things:

 - how evidence is shaping priorities and helping to make change more manageable